stelzinga/MF/MGT_99.Legend.md

 ### Groups
 Once relevant Activities have been identified, Staff performing the same Activity can be identified and grouped.
 Note the use of *relevant*: It is possible to break work down in many different Activities but it has to be relevant to the Planning.
-The *Grouping of Staff* working for the purpose of a specific Activity results in Groups and different names exists for them: teams, department, etc. Groups are a fundamental component of the RPT, see [### Reduced Profile Tree] and thus the Venture.
+The *Grouping of Staff* working for the purpose of a specific Activity results in Groups and different names exists for them: teams, department, etc. Groups are a fundamental component of the RPT, see [### Reduced Profile Tree].
-Groups can also roll up into other Groups which is called regrouping e.g. several Teams can be part of a Division etc. The total structure of all Groups is called the Organisation of the Venture and the relation between them is reflected in an *Organisation Chart* or *Org Chart*.
+Groups can also roll up into other Groups which is called regrouping e.g., several Teams can be part of a Division etc. The total structure of all Groups is called the Organisation of the Venture and the relation between them is reflected in an *Organisation Chart* or *Org Chart*.
 Groups permeate all Management Functions and as such are an important deliverable.

 Deliverables for Groups are:
 - Group XXX